 Significant Change Proposed by Councilman Ed Kress, Board of Viewers Filing Fee Increases

-This article will provide readers with the latest property assessment updates in Allegheny County.
+This article will provide readers with the latest updates in the Allegheny County assessment appeals process.

-A Significant Change in the Appeals Process is Proposed by County Councilman Ed Kress
+Significant Change in Appeals Process Proposed by County Councilman, Ed Kress

-Allegheny County Councilman Ed Kress proposed a piece of legislation earlier this week that could have a significant impact on the Allegheny County property appeals process.
+Allegheny County Councilman, Ed Kress, proposed a piece of legislation earlier this week that could have a significant impact on the Allegheny County assessment of property appeals process.

 Though there are many benefits of these in-person hearings, they can be inconvenient for some.
-Specifically, older Allegheny County residents are dissuaded from pursuing an appeal because making a trip downtown is difficult.
-This can also create problems for those who do not work near downtown, or cannot take time off of work to attend a hearing.
+Specifically, older residents are dissuaded from pursuing an Allegheny County assessment appeal because making a trip downtown is difficult.
+This can also create problems for those who do not work near downtown or cannot take time off from work to attend a hearing.

-This proposed legislation would allow property owners to merely send in independent appraisals for their properties.
+This proposed legislation would allow property owners to merely send in independent appraisals for their properties en lieu of an Allegheny County assessment appeal hearing.
 A state-certified appraiser would then review the information.

 At this point, it is unclear if this legislation will be passed.
 It does, however, highlight the extreme frustration that many property owners have voiced in Allegheny County over the past few years.

 When a property owner receives a first level decision for their Allegheny County assessment appeal, they have thirty days to appeal it.
 If the property owner does decide to appeal, their case will be docketed at the Board of Viewers.
 The Board of Viewers is a division of the Court of Common Pleas of Allegheny County.